JonasKorte/Sky-Engine/README.md

 Double click the generated SkyEngine.sln file to open it in Visual Studio.

 ### 4.
-In Visual Studio, go to Configurations dropdown, and select "Dist".
+In Visual Studio, go to the Configurations dropdown, and select "Dist".

 ### 5.
 Go to the "Build" menu, and run "Build Solution" or press "F5".